orisai/nette-monolog/docs/README.md

 ## Static logger access

-When DI cannot be used, mostly in legacy code, logger can be accessed statically via `LoggerGetter`.
+When DI cannot be used, mostly in legacy code, logger can be accessed statically via `StaticLoggerGetter`.

 To enable it, configure which channel should static logger use: